-1. SCOPE OF PROCEDURE
+1. SCOPE

-- 1.1 This Disciplinary Policy and Procedure applies to you if you are an employee or worker at the School (hereinafter referred to as an "employee" or "you"). - 1.2 The purpose of this procedure is to provide a structure to address any issues or concerns that the Governing Body/School may have relating to an employee's conduct. - 1.3 An employee is entitled to have access by arrangement to their personal file and to request the deletion of time-expired records in line with the provisions of the General Data Protection Regulation (GDPR). - 1.4 The Governors delegate their authority in the manner set out in this procedure. - 1.5 There may be some occasions where an employee's lack of capability could also be described as lack of competence.
-This Disciplinary Policy and Procedure and the School's Capability Policy and Procedure may be used concurrently whilst the School endeavours to ascertain if the lack of capability is Misconduct or lack of competence. - 1.6 There may be occasions where an employee's conduct could relate to their health.
-This Disciplinary Policy and Procedure may be used concurrently with the School's Sickness Absence Policy and Procedure.
-In particular, if an employee is absent from School on sick leave following this Disciplinary Policy and Procedure being invoked, the School may use its Sickness Absence Policy and Procedure depending on the specific circumstances. - 1.7 Subject to Paragraph 1.2(a) and (b) of the School's Grievance Resolution Policy and Procedure, there may be occasions when an employee attempts to use the School's Grievance Resolution Policy and Procedure in connection with actions taken under this Disciplinary Policy and Procedure.
-This shall not lead to any automatic delay or pause in the conduct of any matters under this Disciplinary Policy and Procedure.
+- 1.1 This Disciplinary Policy and Procedure applies to you if you are an employee or worker at the School (hereinafter referred to as an "employee" or "you"). - 1.2 The purpose of this procedure is to provide a structure to address any issues or concerns that the Governing Board may have relating to an employee's conduct. - 1.3 An employee is entitled to have access, by arrangement, to their personnel file and to request the deletion of time-expired records in line with the provisions of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018. - 1.4 The Governors delegate their authority in the manner set out in this policy. - 1.5 There may be some occasions where an employee's lack of capability could also be described as lack of competence.
+This Disciplinary Policy and Procedure and the School's Capability Policy and Procedure may be used concurrently whilst the School endeavours to ascertain if the employee's lack of capability is due to Misconduct, (for example, where the employee is capable of reaching the required standard but has taken active steps not to do so), or lack of competence.